 Black Bat Plants will perform best when in an area which maintains a temperature of 65-70°F (18-21°C) .
 Being kept outside of this temperate range for prolonged periods of time can lead to poor plant health.

 Maintaining a moderate to high humidity (approximately 50-70%) will assist in keeping your Black Bat Plant happy and healthy.
-If your plant is housed in a spot with a humidity level consistently outside of this range click here for tips on how to increase or decrease humidity levels.
+If your plant is housed in a spot with a humidity level consistently outside of this range read our indoor plant guide to humidity for tips on how to increase or decrease humidity levels.

 You can expect your Black Bat Plant to require water when the top inch or two of soil is dry.
 During winter when growth is slow, allow soil to dry out slightly.
 When watering your Bat Plant be sure to water thoroughly, allowing water to drain completely.
 Aside from solely relying on the watering frequency to tell when your plant is thirsty, a tell tale sign that your Bat Plant needs water is when you notice the leaves starting to wilt.